Fast Transport on Request: new alternative intercity transport

 Response on demand

-• Anticipating deployment of vehicles, using dynamical s
+• Anticipating deployment of vehicles, using dynamical statistics

 • Anticipating response on public happenings